 Index funds aren’t a great fit for every investor; it all depends on your personal goals, style, and comfort level.

 Another benefit is the fact that index funds allow investors to participate in the long-term growth potential of a particular stock market, with a caveat: not all markets and not all index funds are created equal.
-When researching what to invest in, it’s important to ensure that the market you’re investing in is a reliable one that has a history of long-term returns.
+It’s important to ensure that the market you choose has a reliable track record of long-term returns.

-The key word here is long-term.
-Since your investments will be mirroring an index, it’s natural that there will be ups and downs in the short- erm.
-That’s why index funds are best suited for long-term financial goals, like retirement.
+The key word here is “long-term.”
+Since your investments will be mirroring an index, it’s natural that there will be ups and downs in the short-term.

 Historically, big markets have provided steady returns for patient investors who don’t spend too much time fiddling about with their portfolio, and experts like Warren Buffett himself have argued that index funds will usually outperform actively managed funds in the long run.
 The average annualized total return for the S&P 500 over the past 90 years has been more than 10%!
 Past performance, of course, is no guarantee of future results, but that still sounds pretty good.

 So what’s the downside?
-Well, if you want to have control over your individual holdings and invest more heavily in one sector of a market, such as technology, than in another, you’ll be frustrated with index funds, since they mirror the market as it stands.
-Index funds are set portfolios and you can’t really change their content, and for some investors, it’s important to have the freedom to act if they see a certain sector of the market being over- or undervalued.
+Well, if you want to have control over your individual holdings and invest more heavily in one sector of a market, such as technology, you’ll be frustrated with index funds, since they mirror the market as it stands.
+Index funds are set portfolios, and you can’t really change their content.
+For some investors, it’s important to have the freedom to act if they see a certain sector of the market being over- or undervalued.

 How many index funds should I invest in?